- Publication 530 - Introductory Material

 See How To Get Tax Help , near the end of this publication, for information about getting publications and forms.

 This section explains what expenses you can deduct as a homeowner.
-It also points out expenses that you cannot deduct.
-There are four primary discussions: real estate taxes, sales taxes, home mortgage interest, and mortgage insurance premiums.
+It also points out expenses that you can’t deduct.
+There are three primary discussions: real estate taxes, sales taxes, and home mortgage interest.

-Generally, your real estate taxes, home mortgage interest, and mortgage insurance premiums are included in your house payment.
+Generally, your real estate taxes and home mortgage interest are included in your house payment.

 You can use a special method to compute your deduction for mortgage interest and real estate taxes on your main home if you meet the following two conditions.